iamansingh0/iamansingh0/README.md

 		console.log("Thanks for dropping by, hope you find some of my work interesting.")
 		}

-	learning: "I am learning hardhat these days and working on my portfolio website."
+	learning: " 🔭 I am learning hardhat these days and working on my portfolio website."
 }

 me.say_hi()